axtend/cumulus/README.md

 ### Build & Launch a Node

-To run a Canvas node that connects to Rococo (Kusama and Axia allychains are not deployed, yet) you will need to compile the `axia-collator` binary:
+To run a Canvas node that connects to Betanet (AxiaTest and Axia allychains are not deployed, yet) you will need to compile the `axia-collator` binary:

 ```bash